Skip to main content

 Deleting locked objects

-Attempting to delete an object with active Compliance retention returns:
+Attempting to delete an object with active retention returns 403 AccessDenied.

-On a versioned bucket, a DELETE request places a delete marker.
-The object appears deleted to applications, but the underlying version is still protected and intact until retention expires.
+On a versioned bucket, a DELETE request without a version ID places a delete marker.
+The object appears deleted to applications, but the underlying version remains protected and intact until retention expires.

 Deleting buckets with locked objects